- Part 2 of Art. 282.2 of the Russian Criminal Code (participation in the activities of an extremist organization),

 On January 22, 2019 de facto Supreme Court of Crimea has delivered the decision.
 Talyat was recognized guilty and sentenced to 2,5 years of suspended imprisonment, 1 year of restriction of liberty and 2 years of probation

 - No clear evidence has been provided by the investigation to clearly support the guilt of Talyat Abdurakhmanov, Arsen Kubedinov, Seyran Mustafaev and Renat Suleymanov.
-Instead, Suleymanov’s lawyer Edem Semedlyaev reported that the detainees were forced to cooperate with the investigators in exchange of milder sentence.
+Instead, Suleymanov’s lawyer Edem Semedlyaev reported that the detainees were forced to cooperate with the investigators in exchange of a milder sentence.
 Moreover, on the day of their arrest, a representative of the Russian Crimean Muftiat came to visit the four detainees in the FSB’s facilities and proposed his help if they confessed their guilt and agreed to state-appointed lawyers.

 - The main evidence during the trial was the audio of the conversation between the accused, which was wiretapped secretly by the security forces.
 In this conversation, they discuss general issues regarding religion and do not address any extremist, violent, or illegal issues.
 The linguistic expertise was biased and manipulative.